 Also, 𝗡𝗣𝗤𝗚 makes use of an absolute mathematical time in conjunction with Euclidean 3D void space.
-So, external to the plasma there are multiple conceptions of time, but not within any such plasma.
+So, external to all cores there are multiple conceptions of time, but not within any such core.
 However, 𝗡𝗣𝗤𝗚 does not have a single origin like the Big Bang.
-Instead 𝗡𝗣𝗤𝗚 has many ongoing intermittent plasma emission events from active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other forms of high energy mergers and events where Planck temperatures are reached and plasma is emitted.
+Instead 𝗡𝗣𝗤𝗚 has many ongoing intermittent plasma emission events from active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other forms of high energy mergers and events where Planck energy is reached and plasma is emitted.
 So, unfortunately, Hawking’s hope that his idea could stop the “… and what comes before that?” question does not apply in 𝗡𝗣𝗤𝗚.
-As a side note, if it is possible for a Planck photon to escape the plasma, it would also experience no time, until which point it transferred any quanta of energy and fell below the Planck energy.

 Hawking partnered with Hartle to create the ““no-boundary proposal” which…

 …envisions the cosmos having the shape of a shuttlecock.
 Just as a shuttlecock has a diameter of zero at its bottommost point and gradually widens on the way up, the universe, according to the no-boundary proposal, smoothly expanded from a point of zero size.

 In the 𝗡𝗣𝗤𝗚 model, that point of zero size would correspond to the manifold surface of an exposed Planck core and any Planck plasma.
-This is where photons and other standard matter may emit from the Planck phase and form more standard matter in reactions.
-In the process of cooling, these reaction products locally inflate from the Planck scale by many orders of magnitude.
+This is where photons and other standard matter may emit from the core and form more standard matter in reactions.
+In the process of reacting, spreading energy, and cooling, these reaction products locally inflate from the Planck scale by many orders of magnitude.

 [Borrowing from Feynmans path integral approach], Hartle and Hawking expressed the wave function of the universe — which describes its likely states — as the sum of all possible ways that it might have smoothly expanded from a point.
 The hope was that the sum of all possible “expansion histories,” smooth-bottomed universes of all different shapes and sizes, would yield a wave function that gives a high probability to a huge, smooth, flat universe like ours.